View project

 The web frontend is built with Next.js 16 using the App Router, styled with Tailwind CSS 4 and Shadcn UI.
 The Telegram bot runs on grammY.

 On the backend, everything runs as Next.js API routes.
 The AI layer uses Vercel AI SDK v6 with Mistral AI as the LLM provider.
+The MCP server is built with the Model Context Protocol SDK.

 I intentionally used my personal Google Sheets as the database to keep the project completely free-tier and low-maintenance.
 It eliminates the need for a traditional database and provides a built-in UI for managing data manually when needed.
 For anyone looking to build a similar system, setting up a dedicated Google Sheet with the correct schema is a core requirement, as the application logic is tightly coupled with the sheet’s structure.
 Location features rely on the Google Maps Geocoding, Places, and Routes APIs, and the entire application is deployed on Vercel.